LesAL2012/react-task-1/README.txt

-1. Set your confit in file: ./config_db.php
+1. Set your config in file: ./config_db.php

 2. Set three database on your server:
  ./react_task_1_clients.sql;